omnilaboratory/OmniBOLT-spec/README.md

 # Contribution

 OmniBolt specification is initiated by [Omnilayer.foundation](https://github.com/OmniLayer).
-Any proposal, please raise an issue in this repo.
+Any proposal, please submit issues in this repo.